"We help people, who help people."

 What is an outcomes monitoring system (OMS), and what benefits would an OMS offer my agency?

-A well-designed outcomes monitoring system (OMS), such as AiRPRO™, recognizes that "recovery" encompasses more than simply cessation of alcohol and drug use, by also assessing for improvements in health and social functioning, as well as reductions in numerous threats to public health and safety.
+A well-designed outcomes monitoring system (OMS) recognizes that "recovery" encompasses more than simply stopping alcohol and drug use, by also assessing for improvements in health and social functioning, as well as reductions in numerous threats to public health and safety.
 Ideally, a comprehensive OMS would adopt a multi-domain, multi-method, multi-informant approach to measurement in which relevant data from various areas of interest (e.g., clinical, employment, social, legal, quality of life, consumer satisfaction) using a number of methods (e.g., self-report, toxicology screens) are collected on a regular basis from a variety of sources (e.g., patient, clinician, family), and those data are used to inform routine clinical practice and document the overall effectiveness of your treatment services.
-Incorporating a comprehensive, personalized OMS into your agency's practice will not only enhance your overall quality of care, but it will undoubtedly offer numerous additional benefits to all stakeholders, including payers, front-line clinical staff, supervisors, program directors, and perhaps most importantly, the patients you serve.
+Incorporating a comprehensive, personalized OMS into your agency's practice will not only enhance your overall quality of care, but it will undoubtedly offer numerous additional benefits to all stakeholders, including payers, front-line clinical staff, supervisors, program directors, and perhaps most importantly, the patients and families you serve.

 How much do your consulting services cost?

 A precise estimate of the total costs associated with our services is difficult to provide given the range of available services (e.g., assistance in the development and implementation of a personalized outcomes monitoring system, preparation of comprehensive summary reports/scientific articles for publication in peer-reviewed academic journals, independent evaluation of clinical services, training or keynote/plenary presentations) and diverse needs of our clients.
 It is our belief that in some instances, clients may be better served with hourly billing.
-As such, many of our consulting services with the exception of speaking engagements and media appearances are typically billed at a rate ranging from $175 to $275 per hour.
+As such, many of our consulting services with the exception of site visits, speaking engagements, and media appearances can be billed at an hourly rate.
 We have found that, in some cases, clients pay less at an hourly rate than they would in a flat fee arrangement.
 However, other clients may be better served with a retainer agreement or hybrid billing model.
-That is, the possibility for a retainer agreement or a combination of hourly billing for selected services and a nominal monthly retainer fee are also viable cost-effective options for some agencies depending on the scope of work.
+That is, the possibility for a strictly retainer agreement or a combination of hourly billing for selected services and a nominal monthly retainer fee are also viable cost-effective options for some agencies depending on the scope of work.
 Certain organizations, such as those approved to be tax-exempt under the terms of section 501(c)(3) of the Internal Revenue Code, may also qualify for a discounted rate.
 Please contact us so that we can arrange a free consultation and provide you with a personalized quote.

 What if my agency already has a system in place for collecting patient intake and outcomes data?